Spen Victoria celebrate their stunning 1990 Priestley Cup final win

-Glory was back at Spen Lane in 1990 under the leadership of left-arm spin bowler Solly Adam.
+Glory was back at Spen Lane in 1990 under the leadership of left arm spin bowler Solly Adam, above,.
 It was a talented side which included three players who were to go on to play first class cricket, John Wood (Durham and Lancashire), Tim Walton (Northants and Essex), Mike Smith (Gloucester and England), and Indian Tosh Arothe.

 But, it was in the Priestley Cup where the silverware was won, when inspired by the fast bowling of John Wood, Spen crushed Pudsey St Lawrence to lift the Priestley Cup.

-Foster formed a superb opening batsman partnership with Bethel who would go on to untold glories with Pudsey Congs.
-Foster achieved virtually every team and individual honour open to him at Gomersal, Hanging Heaton and Treeton, while left hander Bethel was the archetype sheet anchor batsman who gave his side good starts and was capable of playing large innings.
+Steve Foster, above, formed a superb opening batsman partnership with Andy Bethel who would go on to untold glories with Pudsey Congs.
+Foster achieved virtually every team and individual honour open to him at Gomersal, Hanging Heaton and Treeton, while left hander Bethel was the archetypal sheet anchor batsman who gave his side good starts and was capable of large innings.

 Kambli scored 943 runs at 58.94 in 1991 at Spen, and he followed this with 683 runs at 48.79 with a top score of 123 in 1992.